-All of my books can be purchased at Amazon.com by clicking the button below or if you would like a signed personalized copy, just send a request to my email address and I will mail you one.
+All of my books can be purchased at Amazon.com by clicking the buy book button, however; if you would like a signed personalized copy, just send a request to my email address and I will mail you one (I'll pay the shipping).
+You can either mail me a check or cash; 0r you can pay with a credit card to my PayPal account. after I send you a PayPal invoice.

 Kian, a young Native American boy, who lives with his father near Lake Superior, loses his very special horse, Raven, in a storm.
 While searching for Raven, Kian falls from a cliff to certain death but is saved when the spirits of his ancestors transform him into a bird, but not just any bird—a bird with the mind of a boy.
 Who will win when the boy’s feelings and the bird’s instincts clash?
 And will Kian the bird/boy ever see his father or his best friend Raven again.